 Job and Yeshua both listen to Elihu’s (Elijah’s) counsel.

 29 [Elihu continues] “But if God is silent [on behalf of the afflicted], who can accuse him; if he hides his face [from the afflicted], who can see him?
-30 He may do this to [just] nations and [just] persons alike, so that godless men will not become kings, and the people [who seeing their evil deeds] will not be lured into [their] traps.
+30 He may do this to [just] nations and [just] persons alike, so that godless men will not become kings, and the people [the onlookers – who see the wicked leaders deeds] will not be lured into [their] traps.
 Job 34:29-30 CJB

-15 Stripping the rulers and authorities of their power, he [Yeshua] made a public spectacle of them [it was plain for everyone to see that the religious authorities put a just and blameless man to death simply in an effort to retain their own religious authority], triumphing over them by means of the stake.
+15 Stripping the rulers and authorities of their power, he [Yeshua] made a public spectacle of them [it was plain for everyone to see that the religious leaders put a just and blameless man to death simply in an effort to retain their power and authority], triumphing over them by means of the stake.
 Colossians 2:15 CJB